They may not be as crowded as the Apple store, but

 Six New Stores Planned

-Adashek wrote in a Microsoft blog post that store associates work hard to personalize every customer 's experience in making recommendations, and helping with PC setups and other services, so customers can walk out the door with a product that's ready to run.
+Adashek wrote in a Microsoft blog post that store associates work hard to personalize every 's experience in making recommendations, and helping with PC setups and other services, so customers can walk out the door with a product that's ready to run.
 This is a similar strategy to the Apple store, and it appears to be paying off for Microsoft.

 Microsoft plans to open six new retail store locations in early 2013: The Shops at La Cantera, San Antonio, Texas; Dadeland Mall, Miami, Fla.; Beachwood Place, Beachwood, Ohio; Westfield San Francisco Centre, San Francisco; City Creek Center, Salt Lake City; St. Louis Galleria, St. Louis.